yoosif0/arabic-tacotron-tts/TRAINING_DATA.md

 After you've written your preprocessor, you can add it to [preprocess.py](preprocess.py) by following the example of the other preprocessors in that file.

-### Non-English Data

-If your training data is in a language other than English, you will probably want to change the text cleaners by setting the `cleaners` hyperparameter.

-  * If your text is in a Latin script or can be transliterated to ASCII using the [Unidecode](https://pypi.python.org/pypi/Unidecode) library, you can use the transliteration cleaners by setting the hyperparameter `cleaners=transliteration_cleaners`.

-  * If you don't want to transliterate, you can define a custom character set.
-    This allows you to train directly on the character set used in your data.

-    To do so, edit [symbols.py](text/symbols.py) and change the `_characters` variable to be a string containing the UTF-8 characters in your data.
-Then set the hyperparameter `cleaners=basic_cleaners`.

-  * If you're not sure which option to use, you can evaluate the transliteration cleaners like this:

-    ```python
-    from text import cleaners
-    cleaners.transliteration_cleaners('Здравствуйте')   # Replace with the text you want to try
-    ```